 We are drawn to fantasy books because they are, if you’ll allow me to repeat myself, fantastic.
 The word fantasy has come to mean dragons, fairies, and elves, while the word fantastic has come to mean something good and exciting.
 And we’ve lost sight of how they’re related.
 When someone says the surfing yesterday was fantastic, how many of us imagine a couple of dragons riding the waves?
 But despite how the words’ definitions have diverged, I think it’s perfectly appropriate to think of the fantasy genre as fantastic.
 The best fantasy books don’t just transport us anywhere.
 They transport us somewhere good and exciting.
 That doesn’t mean that place isn’t going to be dangerous or challenging.
 Surfing is both.
 But, just like reading fantasy, it is also very rewarding.

 Some have leveled the criticism that fantasy is merely escapist and meant to distract us from the real world we live in.
 To shut our eyes to the trials of life is self-defeating and cowardly, they say.
 But I don’t think that’s what good fantasy authors do.
 Reading fantasy is like an escape, certainly, but of a different kind.
 In his essay “On Fairy-stories,” J.R.R.
 Tolkien differentiates between “the Escape of the Prisoner” and “the Flight of the Deserter.”
 The prisoner recognizes his fall and seeks to restore himself.
 In doing so, he is freed from his shame.
-The deserter denies his duty and loses his place of honour and distinction.
+The military deserter denies his duty and loses his place of honour and distinction.
 He is freed from his post.
-The good fantasy author is like the prisoner who recognizes that the world is full of problems and longs for restoration.
+According to Tolkien, the good fantasy author is like the prisoner who recognizes that the world is full of problems and longs for restoration and renewal.
+They escape our dark world in an attempt to find something better and brighter.
+Rather than being cowardly, this kind of escape is an act of bravery.

 And that’s borne out in Tolkien’s fiction.
 Imagine if Frodo Baggins played the deserter and had stayed in the Shire, ignoring the problems of the wider world.
 Imagine if Aragorn had shunned his responsibility.
 There would be no “return of the king.”
 Rather than blinding us to the darkness of this world, fantasy reveals evil to us in all of its power.
 But it also reveals that evil can be beaten, often in an unsuspected way.
 Another world is possible.
 There is hope, if only a fool’s hope.
 The fantasy author cannot despair because, like Gandalf says, “despair is only for those who see the end beyond all doubt.
 We do not.”
 Our reality can be transformed.
 Thus good fantasy is not cowardly blindness.
 Rather, it casts a vision of courage.